syntasso/workshop/enhancing-a-promise/README.md

 ```
 <!-- TODO: can we make this one required? -->

-Add the property as a sibling property to the existing `preparedDatabases` property.
-To navigate to this, open the `postgres-promise.yaml` file, then find the `xaasCrd` section under `spec`.
-Within the xaasCrd find the `v1` version which has a set of properties within the `openAPIV3Schema` spec.
+Add this cost centre property as a sibling to the existing `preparedDatabases` property.
+To navigate to the properties, open the `postgres-promise.yaml` file, then find the `xaasCrd` section and within the xaasCrd find the `v1` version which has a set of properties within the `openAPIV3Schema` spec.

 <details>
   <summary>Click here to view a final version of the extended `xaasCrd` which should be indented so as to nest under the `spec` header</summary>